Council Members Bios

 Marsha Vawdrey is a third generation Draper resident and loves Draper City.
 She has had many opportunities to serve the community on the Historic Preservation Commission and Planning Commission.
 She is the Redevelopment Agency vice chair.
 She serves as the liaison for the Draper Chamber and the the Draper Community Foundation.
-She has served as the Chair of Draper Days Rodeo; organizing member of Citizens’ Group to Save Corner Canyon; co-chair Draper Days Celebration; nine years on the Draper City Planning Commission and is now honored to serve on the Draper City Council.
+She has served as the Chair of Draper Days Rodeo and she organized member of Citizens’ Group to Save Corner Canyon; co-chair Draper Days Celebration; nine years on the Draper City Planning Commission and is now honored to serve on the Draper City Council.
 She and her husband Doug have a small business in Draper, and have raised their four daughters here.

 Councilmember Michele Weeks

 In the fall of 2015, Michele was elected to serve on the Draper City Council.
 Michele is absolutely thrilled to be part of the Draper City Council.
 City government is the peoples’ government where your voice matters.
 Michele encourages you to become more involved in local government and looks forward to seeing you at Draper City Council meetings.
 She loves being part of local government because this is where you can make a city feel like a warm community.

 Michele was named Mrs. Utah in 2013 and was a statewide spokesperson for ADHD.
 She is an active volunteer in her children’s school as an elected member of Draper Parks Middle School Community Council and a member of the PTA.
 She is a member of Pet Partners in Utah and can be seen with her dog Bernard visiting local nursing homes and hospitals.
 In the winter months, you can find her down at the Utah State Capitol listening to the debates about education, air quality and economy.

 Michele’s international travels and charitable work have been her life’s highlights.
 It began when she spent a year aboard in Australia as a student ambassador of the United States with the American Field Service Exchange Group.
 She has been very fortunate and blessed to have traveled to 35 different countries.
 These travels have truly opened her heart to a world in need.